History and Structure

 - Properties located in mineral districts where major mining companies are active.

 Technical Information and Governance

 VR strives for technical excellence in its work, and corporate industry leadership.
-VR’s management has led numerous industry and research organizations in the past, and has been recognized with numerous industry achievement and recognition awards.
+VR’s management has led numerous industry and research organizations in the past, and is recognized with numerous industry achievement and recognition awards.

 Technical information contained on this website has been prepared in accordance with the Canadian regulatory requirements set out in National Instrument 43-101.
-Justin Daley, MSc, P.Geo., Chief Geologist and Exploration Manager at VR and a non-independent Qualified Person oversees all aspects of the Company’s mineral exploration projects.
+Justin Daley, MSc, P.Geo., VP Exploration at VR and a non-independent Qualified Person oversees all aspects of the Company’s mineral exploration projects.
 The content of this document, and this website, has been prepared and reviewed on behalf of the Company by the CEO, Dr. Michael Gunning, PhD, P.Geo., a non-independent Qualified Person.